goofball222/factorio/README.md

 During the first launch of the container the server-settings.json and map-gen-settings.json config files will be populated with the Factorio sample/defaults if they don't already exist.
 It is highly recommended to edit these files and relaunch the container afterwards or provide pre-setup copies in the config directory prior to first launch.
 The config sample files are available in the headless server tar.gz file in the "data" folder.
 The container will also generate a default map / save.zip in the saves folder if one is not found on launch.

-The RCON password can be set via the FACTORIO_RCON_PASSWORD ENV flag or loaded from `/opt/factorio/config/RCON.pwd` each time the container is started.
-If the FACTORIO_RCON_PASSWORD ENV var is not set or the RCON.pwd file is not present a random RCON password will be generated and saved in `/opt/factorio/config/RCON.pwd`.
+The RCON password can be set via the FACTORIO_RCON_PASSWORD ENV flag or loaded from `/factorio/config/RCON.pwd` each time the container is started.
+If the FACTORIO_RCON_PASSWORD ENV var is not set or the RCON.pwd file is not present a random RCON password will be generated and saved in `/factorio/config/RCON.pwd`.
 The active RCON password can also be found at the start of the container log file at each launch.

+---

+## Optional config examples

+`config/server-whitelist.json` - **if present only the configured Factorio users will be allowed access**

+    [
+        "user1",
+        "user2",
+        "user3"
+    ]

+`config/server-banlist.json` - if present the configured Factorio user IDs will be denied access

+    [
+        "banneduser1",
+        "banneduser2",
+        "banneduser3",
+        "banneduser4"
+    ]

+`config/server-adminlist.json` - if present the configured Factorio user IDs will have admin access

+    [
+        "adminuser1",
+        "adminuser2"
+    ]

 [//]: # (Licensed under the Apache 2.0 license)
-[//]: # (Copyright 2018 The Goofball - goofball222@gmail.com)
+[//]: # (Copyright 2019 The Goofball - goofball222@gmail.com)